Welcome and Orientation Programme

 - On-site completion of registration to verify your qualifications and identification;

 If registration is not fully completed by the end of the fourth week of term, you will be withdrawn from the University.
 If you wish to re-register and are permitted to do so, a re-registration fee of £50 will be charged.

 In order to complete your registration at Queen’s and be fully enrolled, you must bring with you:

 - Original documentary evidence of academic entrance qualifications and a certified English translation, where applicable;

 - Any financial notification letters received from your Education and Library Board, the Student Loans Company, a sponsor letter or payment;

-With the exception of Nursing and Midwifery students (please see paragraph below), the Registration Wizard will be live from 10.00am on Monday 12 September.
+With the exception of Nursing and Midwifery students (please see paragraph below), the Registration Wizard will be live from 10.00am on Monday 11 September for undergraduate students.
 Your username and password will allow you to go online to check emails and start your registration before you arrive at the University.
 The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is also available online and details will be provided in your Welcome Guide.

-For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00am on Thursday 1 September and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
-Please note that enrollment and registration normally takes place on 6 and 7 September.
+For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00am on Thursday 31 August and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
+Please note that enrolment and registration normally takes place on 5 and 6 September.

 Further Information on Welcome and Registration